Sarbaz County: History

 After the 2006 National Census, Ashar District was separated from the county in the formation of Zaboli County; (Note: Renamed Mehrestan County) Murtan and Parud Rural Districts were separated from the Central District in the establishment of Parud District; Zardban Rural District was created in Pishin District, and Jakigur Rural District was separated from it to join the Central District.

 After the 2016 census, Rask and Firuzabad Rural District, the city of Rask, Parud District, and Pishin District were separated from the county in the establishment of Rask County.
 In 2018, Kishkur, Minan, and Naskan Rural Districts were separated from Sarbaz District to create three districts of the same names, each with a new rural district: Machan, Kazur, and Balochi, respectively.
 Additionally, Sarbaz and Sarkur Rural Districts, and the city of Sarbaz, were transferred from Sarbaz District to the Central District.

 Demographics

 Population

 At the time of the 2006 census, the county's population was 162,960, in 31,449 households.
 The following census in 2011 counted 164,557 people in 35,820 households.
 The 2016 census measured the population of the county as 186,165 in 45,910 households.
+The vast majority are Sunni Muslims of Baloch ethnicity.